imepay/imepaySDK_iOS/README.md

 ## SDK Features

-IME pay iOS Merchant Payment SDK enables merchants to receive payments from IME pay customes through their native application.
-The application performs the payment and verifies the transaction status.
+IME Pay iOS Merchant Payment SDK enables merchants to receive payments from IME pay customes through their native application.
+The SDK performs the payment and returns transaction details after transaction succeeds or fails or cancelled with proper error message.

 ## SDK Installation